Aditya-233/skill-connect/CONTRIBUTING.md

-# Contributing to Skill Connect
+# Contributing to SkillConnect

-First off, thank you for considering contributing to Skill Connect!
+First off, thank you for considering contributing to SkillConnect!
 It's people like you that make this platform such a great tool for community building.

 ## Code of Conduct